emmajanedrews/base-template/_posts/2017-12-06-certifications-that-can-boost-your-real-estate-business.md

 Today we’re continuing our discussion on how to increase your income in real estate with my third point: add certification to your name.

-If you’re going to work with buyers, **I highly suggest you get an ABR (Accredited Buyer Representative) designation.** This is an accreditation or certification that &nbsp;shows that you’ve been trained on how to work with buyers.
+If you’re going to work with buyers, **I highly suggest you get an ABR (Accredited Buyer Representative) designation.** This is an accreditation or certification that shows that you’ve been trained on how to work with buyers.

 What does that mean to buyers?
 Probably not a whole lot.
 But **an ABR designation really teaches you the value of a buyer agency agreement** as well as how and why to fill out the form, and how to explain to the buyer the protections you’re giving them when you do that.